Diversion Authority Comments on Invitation to Apply for a Federal Low-Interest WIFIA Loan from U.S. EPA

-“Once again we can see the federal government stepping up to partner and help build the FM Area Diversion Project,” Board Vice Chair and Clay County Commissioner Kevin Campbell said.
+“Once again we can see how committed the federal government is to building the FM Area Diversion Project,” Board Vice Chair and Clay County Commissioner Kevin Campbell said.
 “With a wet fall in our midst, it’s more important than ever to keep moving forward with financing and building flood protection for our communities.”

 The WIFIA program was enacted in 2014 and allows local, state, tribal entities and some non-profit entities to apply for projects with regional and national significance.
 Eligible projects range from drinking water to wastewater projects, storm water and snow melt mitigation, drought prevention or a combination of infrastructure projects.